Everly (film): Production

 On February 1, 2012, Kate Hudson joined the cast.
 On May 10, 2013, Salma Hayek joined the cast to replace Hudson in the lead role.

 Release

 Everly premiered at Fantastic Fest on September 20, 2014.
 The film was released on iTunes on January 23, 2015, and was released theatrically on February 27, 2015 by Dimension Films.

 Critical reception

 Everly received negative reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 28% approval rating, with a rating average of 4.5/10, based on 57 reviews.
+The review aggregator website Rotten Tomatoes reported a 29% approval rating, with a rating average of 4.5/10, based on 55 reviews.
 The site's consensus states: "Everly benefits from Joe Lynch's stylish direction and Salma Hayek's starring work, but it's too thinly written and sleazily violent to fully recommend."
-On Metacritic, which assigns a normalized rating out of 100 based on reviews from critics, the film has a score of 35 based on 16 reviews, indicating "generally unfavorable reviews."
+On Metacritic, which assigns a rating out of 100 based on reviews from critics, the film has a score of 35 based on 16 reviews, indicating "generally unfavorable" reviews.